 Murray CM, Stanton MA, Lonsdorf EV, Wroblewski EE, and AE Pusey.
 (2016) Chimpanzee fathers bias their behavior toward their offspring.
 Royal Society Open Science 3:160441.

 Foerster S, Zhong Y, Pintea L, Murray CM, Wilson ML, Mjungu D, and AE Pusey.
 (2016) Feeding habitat quality and behavioral trade-offs in chimpanzees: a case for species distribution models.
 Behavioral Ecology, arw004.

-For more publications visit Dr. Carson Murray's Google Scholar page.
+For more publications visit Dr. Carson Murray's bio page on the Anthropology website.

 - Dr. Ian Gilby, Arizona State University

-- Dr. Elizabeth Lonsdorf, Franklin & Marshall College
+- Dr. Elizabeth Lonsdorf, Emory University, lab website

-- Dr. Anne Pusey, Jane Goodall Institute, Duke University
+- Dr. Anne Pusey, Jane Goodall Institute, Professor Emeritus Duke University

 - Dr. Michael Wilson, University of Minnesota